 Create a test case

-If you want to describe more in details the test case procedure using a grid (or a tree), select the Procedure tab and insert as many rows as necessary using the insert before and insert after buttons.
+If you want to describe more in details the test case procedure using a grid (or a tree), select the Procedure tab and insert as many rows as necessary using the and buttons.

 Each row can contain a step description and some expected results to check.